 Passports should have at least six months of validity after the final day of travel.

-A Yellow Fever vaccination certificate is only required for travellers 1 year of age and older coming from – or who are in airport transit for more than 12 hours within – a country with risk of Yellow Fever transmission.
+A Yellow Fever vaccination certificate is only required for travellers one year of age and older coming from – or who are in airport transit for more than 12 hours within – a country with risk of Yellow Fever transmission.

 Los Angeles: -10 hours

 New York: -7 hours

-London: – 2 hours
+London: -3 hours

 Berlin: -2 hours

 Hong Kong: +5 hours

-Sydney: + 7 hours
+Sydney: + 8 hours

 The Tanzanian Shilling is the official currency of Tanzania.
-You can use the Tanzanian Shilling for smaller expenses like shopping at local markets, restaurants and super markets.
-The US dollar is used in many places too, especially in touristic areas where they prefer dollars over local currency.
-1 US Dollar is about 2315,- Tanzanian Shilling.
+You can use the Tanzanian Shilling for smaller expenses like shopping at local markets, restaurants and supermarkets.
+The US dollar is used in many places, too, especially in tourist areas where many locals prefer to receive US dollars over local currency.